Generalized sparse Bayesian learning and application to image reconstruction: The hierarchical Bayesian model

 \begin{remark}[Informative hyper-priors] For simplicity we use the same hyper-prior $\Gamma(\cdot|c,d)$ and parameters $c,d$ for all components of $\boldsymbol{\alpha}$, $\boldsymbol{\beta}$.
 If one has a reasonable a priori notion of what $\boldsymbol{\alpha}$ or $\boldsymbol{\beta}$ should be, the choice for hyper-prior could be modified correspondingly \cite{bardsley2012mcmc,calvetti2019hierachical}. \end{remark}

-\begin{remark}[Generalized Gamma hyper-priors] The use of generalized Gamma distributions was recently investigated in \cite{calvetti2020sparse}.
-Although generalized Gamma hyper-priors were demonstrated to promote sparsity more strongly in some cases, to not exceed the scope of the present work, we limit our discussion to usual Gamma hyper-priors. \end{remark}
+\begin{remark}[Generalized gamma hyper-priors] The use of generalized gamma distributions was recently investigated in \cite{calvetti2020sparse} and merged into a hybrid solver in \cite{calvetti2020sparsity}.
+Although generalized gamma hyper-priors were demonstrated to promote sparsity more strongly in some cases, to not exceed the scope of the present work, we limit our discussion to usual gamma hyper-priors. \end{remark}